 Physical therapy treatments such as iontophoresis (topical introduction of ionized drugs into the skin using electrical current), phonophoresis (ultrasound-enhanced delivery of topical drugs), and low-level laser treatment lack sufficient evidence of their efficacy at this time.

 Extracorporeal shock-wave therapy passes acoustic shock waves through the skin to the affected area.
 Ultrasound may be used to facilitate localization and local anaesthesia may relieve the pain of higher-energy shock-wave therapy.
 Skin reddening and calf ache are common adverse effects and tendon rupture is a concern, particularly in older people.
-The National Institute for Health and Clinical Excellence advises that specialists use this therapy only with close monitoring and clinical governance.
+The National Institute for Health and Care Excellence advises that specialists use this therapy only with close monitoring and clinical governance.